Retail EDI Glossary

 Used to describe product that is in the process of moving from one point to another in the supply chain.

 The total price of a product once it has arrived at a buyer’s door.
-The landed cost includes the original price of the product, all transportation fees (both inland and ocean), customs, duties, taxes, insurance, currency conversion, crating, handling, and payment fees.
+The landed cost includes the original price of the product, plus all transportation fees (both inland and ocean), customs, duties, taxes, insurance, currency conversion, crating, handling and payment fees.

 Less-Than-Truckload (LTL)

-LTL stands for less than truckload, meaning that the shipment will not take up an entire truck.
+A shipment that will not take up an entire truck.
 These types of shipments typically weigh between 100 and 10,000 pounds.
-LTL freight shipments will often take longer to reach their destinations, due to the multiple shipments on board creating frequent stops due to consolidation at Hub carrier locations/terminals.
+LTL freight shipments will often take longer to reach their destinations.
+Carriers can combine LTL shipments to offer lower rates to their customers.

 Load

-A single movement defined as the service provided by a carrier that includes a series of picks and drops from the time the product is loaded to the final delivery.
+The service provided by a carrier that includes a series of picks and drops from the time the product is loaded to the final delivery.
+Considered a single movement.

 Localization